gitflow 0.1 released

 Since this morning, the first working release 0.1 was tagged, albeit very basic.

-The gitflow script essentially features six subcommands: paired start/finish
+script essentially features six subcommands: paired start/finish

 commands for managing the different types of branches from the originating